-According to studies by major worldwide health organizations, being significantly overweight or obese costs in excess of $3,000 more per year in annual health care spending.
-When compared to someone of normal weight, as someone who is overweight or obese, you may have added costs related to treatment for obesity-comorbidities like type 2 diabetes, cardiovascular disease, cancer, and other serious health problems.
+According to studies by major worldwide health organizations, you are being overweight or obese costs over $3,000 more annually in annual healthcare spending.
+Compared to someone of normal weight, as someone who is overweight or obese, you may have added costs related to treatment for obesity comorbidities like type 2 diabetes, cardiovascular disease, cancer, and other serious health problems.

-When you are overweight or obese, you might find yourself taking more sick days than your normal-weight peers.
+When you are overweight or obese, you might take more sick days than your normal-weight peers.
 Taking time away from work can be costly.
-But then you have to factor in the productivity losses and the short-term disability and direct medical costs that are shared by employers and employees alike.
+But then you have to factor in the productivity losses and the short-term disability and direct medical costs shared by employers and employees.

 Having to buy larger-sized clothing can be expensive.
-Manufacturers tend to charge more for big and tall and plus-sized varieties.
+Manufacturers charge more for big tal,l, and plus-sized varieties.

 These are just a few examples of how being overweight or obese can cost you.
 When you add them up over a lifetime, you’ll see that having gastric sleeve surgery is a bargain by comparison.

 What Expenses Can Be Covered by Gastric Sleeve Insurance?

 The cost of your procedure can be reduced drastically by choosing the best gastric sleeve insurance coverage.

 Most major insurance providers now offer coverage for weight loss surgery.
 If you have bariatric surgery insurance coverage under your current policy, your costs will be reduced to the out-of-pocket expenses detailed by your health care plan.

 How to Get Insurance to Cover Your Gastric Sleeve Procedure